Skip to content

 Quick Start Guide

-So why invest?
-The simplest way to explain it is: to let your money work for you.
-If you own good companies and they work hard and do well, your wealth grows.
+The simplest explanation is to let your money work for you.
+If you own pieces (shares) of good companies that work hard, become more valuable, and do well over time, your portfolio may grow, too.
 This creates a better, more positive financial future.
-And through the life of the stock market, on average it’s gone up over time.

 And yes it can be risky.
 Companies can go out of business and life can happen that scares people causing them to sell their stocks affecting the market.
 Historically, these affects have often only been short term.
 And a lot of people can do well when the Stock Market goes on sale like that.
 If you have a long term mindset and buy little by little, you would be able to capture when stocks are at a discount.